snowch/bluemix-spark-examples/examples/Cloudant/README.md

 See the [setup instructions](../../README.md) for more information on creating the connection.propertie file.

-Run this example by changing into the current directory then executing:
+Run this example by changing into the `./examples/Cloudant` directory then executing:

 - on *nix using: